geektechniquestudios/AmtrackDatabase/README.md

 # AmtrackDatabase
-This repo just contains creation and insertion scripts as well as images to represent the database structure.
+This repo contains creation and insertion scripts as well as images to represent the database structure.

 ![](DatabaseUML.png)